nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to sort students.
-2. TAPA shows a list of students in order sorted by their number of incomplete tasks in descending order.
+2. TAPA shows a list of students in order, sorted by their number of incomplete tasks in descending order.

    Use case ends.